xiix0/scam/README.md

-Executive ability is prominent in your make-up.
+Live in a world of your own, but always welcome visitors.